stats-tgeorge/G_GH_Workshop_2024/README.md

 ## Materials for Lessons on Git and GitHub

 July 23rd, 2024

 #### Workshop Website:

 <https://bit.ly/DSTools_GGH>

 #### Overview Presentation Slides at:

 <https://stats-tgeorge.github.io/G_GH_Workshop_2024/Intro_Git_Github.html>

 #### Workshop Slides at:

 <https://stats-tgeorge.github.io/G_GH_Workshop_2024/GitHubWorkshop.html>

 ### Workshop Round 1

 30 min

--   Introduction into Git/GitHub commands and terminology
+-   Introduction to Git/GitHub commands and terminology
--   Create GitHub accounts and general overview
+-   Create GitHub accounts and a general overview
 -   Practice forking a repo, creating a new file, and pull-request
 -   Merge of pull request
 -   How to revert a repo change